deekshitdotdev/RAG-Professor/README.md

 pip install torch --index-url https://download.pytorch.org/whl/cpu
 ```
 We deliberately install the **CPU** build of PyTorch here — the embedding
-model runs on CPU by default (see "Why CPU embeddings?" below), so you
+model runs on CPU by default, so you don't need the multi-GB CUDA build of
-don't need the multi-GB CUDA build of torch at all.
-This alone saves you
-a large, fragile install step.
+torch at all.
+This alone saves you a large, fragile install step.

 If you later want GPU embeddings anyway (only worth it if your GPU has
 VRAM to spare beyond what the LLM needs), replace the command above with